 The terms supermarkets and grocery stores are often used interchangeably to refer to retail food stores.
 Industry experts offer more specific guidelines about the different store formats in the retail landscape, based on size and scale and products offered.
 According to the Food Marketing Institute, supermarkets fall under the traditional grocery segment.
 They are defined as full-line, self-service grocery stores with generated sales of 2 million U.S. dollars or more per year.
 Within the category, conventional/traditional supermarkets accounted for the largest share of dollar sales.
 A conventional supermarket is defined as a store format offering a full-line of groceries, meat, and produce with at least 2 million U.S. dollars in sales.
 This store format typically carries about 15,000 product items, provides a service deli and frequently offers a service bakery.
 In addition, up to 15 percent of sales stem from general merchandise (GM)/health and beauty care (HBC).
 Most of the supermarket dollars were generated from dry grocery food products in 2016.
 Fresh meat/fish/poultry and fresh produce rounded off the leading product categories within a U.S. supermarket.
 But how many supermarkets are listed in the United States exactly?
-The total number of supermarkets amounted to 38,441 in 2016.
-The Kroger Co., Albertsons and Publix Super Markets were listed among the leading supermarkets in the United States in 2015.
+The total number of supermarkets amounted to 38,571 in 2017.
+The Kroger Co., Albertsons and Ahold USA/Royal Ahold were listed among the leading supermarkets in the United States in 2016.